 In 2010, the City of Milwaukee created the Milwaukee River Greenway Master Plan to provide a long-term vision for the Milwaukee Rivers that would attract recreational visitors and protect and restore the unique ecological habitats along it.
 The City of Milwaukee therefore removed the North Avenue dam and established the Milwaukee River Overlay Zone to establish conservation and improve ecological habitats on the banks of the Milwaukee River.

 Milwaukee River Greenway (Photo: Eddee Daniel)

 Estabrook Dam Removal

-Originally built in 1937 to elevate water levels for recreational purposes, Milwaukee’s Estabrook Dam unintentionally caused environmental consequences such trapping sedimentation and creating fish migration barriers.
-After year of neglect, Milwaukee County Executive Chris Abele, City of Milwaukee Mayor Tom Barrett, and Milwaukee Metropolitan Sewerage District Executive Director Kevin Shafer announced a plan to remove the Estabrook Dam.
+Originally built in 1937 to elevate water levels for recreational purposes, Milwaukee’s Estabrook Dam unintentionally caused environmental consequences such as trapping sedimentation and creating fish migration barriers.
+After years of neglect, the dam was removed in 2018 by the Milwaukee Metropolitan Sewerage District.
 The removal of the dam will reverse the environmental consequences, improving water quality and habitat for fish and wildlife.

 Estabrook Dam Removal (Photo: Milwaukee Metropolitan Sewerage District)